arturght06/uaim_project/backend/README.md

 ## Launching

-1. Create the `app/.env` file with this structure
+1. Create the `app/.env` file with this structure:

 ```
 SECRET_KEY=secret-key